Abrams's stable equivalence for graph braid groups: Abstract

 \section{Abstract}

-In his PhD thesis~\cite{abramsthesis}, Abrams proved that for a natural number $n$ and a graph $G$ with at least $n$ vertices, the $n$-strand configuration space of $G$ deformation retracts to a compact subspace, the \emph{discretized} $n$-strand configuration space, provided $G$ satisfies the following two conditions.
-First, each path between distinct \emph{essential vertices} (vertices of valence not equal to 2) is of length at least $n+1$ edges, and second, each path from a vertex to itself which is not nullhomotopic is of length at least $n+1$ edges.
-We prove the first condition can be relaxed to require only that each path between distinct essential vertices is of length at least $n-1$.
-In doing so, we fill a minor hole in Abrams's original proof.
-We show the improved result is optimal; that is, the conditions are in fact necessary for the existence of the indicated deformation retraction.
+In his PhD thesis~\cite{abramsthesis}, Abrams proved that, for a natural number $n$ and a graph $G$ with at least $n$ vertices, the $n$-strand configuration space of $G$, denoted $\Cspace{n}{G}$, deformation retracts to a compact subspace, the \emph{discretized} $n$-strand configuration space, provided $G$ satisfies two conditions: each path between distinct \emph{essential vertices} (vertices of degree not equal to 2) is of length at least $n+1$ edges, and each path from a vertex to itself which is not nullhomotopic is of length at least $n+1$ edges.
+Using Forman's discrete Morse theory for CW-complexes, we show the first condition can be relaxed to require only that each path between distinct essential vertices is of length at least $n-1$.